Back to Resources

 Signs CRA looks for to treat your activity as a business:

-If CRA reclassifies your activity as a hobby, all your deductions disappear.
+If CRA decides your activity is a personal hobby rather than a business, it generally will not let you deduct business losses or expenses against your other income.
 The risk is real if you report consistent losses for multiple years with no credible path to profit.

 Tracking Your Sales Income